sknayak10/terraform-azure/README.md

 az login

+Notes:
-Note: create a new user in Entra ID, give global admin, then under properties enable "Access management for Azure resources" .
+1. create a new user in Entra ID, give global admin, then under properties enable "Access   management for Azure resources" .
 Go to subscription under IAM give Owner access.
+2. storage account name should be unique, hence always use dynamic condition for storage account name assignment and while referring to it